01-edu/public/subjects/devops/string_tokenizer/README.md

 Create a file `string_processing.py` which will have a function `tokenize(sentence)` that given a sentence will do the following:

-- removes all punctuation marks and special characters
+- remove all punctuation marks and special characters
-- separates all words like so: `"it's not 3" => ['it', 's', 'not', '3']`
+- separate all words like so: `"it's not 3" => ['it', 's', 'not', '3']`
 - put all the words in lowercase
 - return a list of all the words.